Anansoft/SDL-Project/README.md

 # SDL-Project

-/*Everything needed for the project will be in this foloder*/
+/*Everything with work ongoing will be in this folder*/